trampgeek/moodle-qtype_coderunner/Readme.md

 In programming questions, the HTML UI can be used to define a "fill-in-the-gaps" programming question.
 Here the `globalextra` should be set to the full program code, wrapped in a `<pre>` element.
+Since this is a raw text field which will necessarily contain some genuine HTML, it is necessary to manually perform html-escaping operations on the non-html code, such as replacing '<' characters with '&lt;'.

-Then, bits of the code can be cut out and replaced with HTML input elements by use of Twig macros like
+Then, bits of the code can be cut out and replaced with HTML input elements either explicitly or by use of Twig macros like

     {{ input('crui_expr1', 20) }}